supler/test/README_v2.md

 	                       /answers
 	                             /int_primary_key_test.answer
 ```
-  * the keywork "cases" and "answers" must be included
+  * the keyword "cases" and "answers" must be included
   * the root name of script(we suggest you give a meaningful root name, it will help reader to understand the intent of your script)
   * when you write one new script, answer file may be difficult to generate it, but you don't need worry about it, you just need touch one blank answer file which has same name as case's, but the extension of answer file must be ".answer", and then to execute
            your script by using CTP tool,CTP tool will generate the related result file in cases folder which has same name as case's, but the extension of result should be ".result".
 And now you can examine the result contents are expected or not, once all contents